christian-fei/christian-fei.github.io-pandoc/_posts/2015-10-18-Favor-Viewmodel-over-$scope.md

 ### Often unneeded $scope gets injected to conform to the rest of the controller definitions

-I found that oftentimes `$scope` gets injected as a dependency in your controllers just to conform to other controller definitions.
 For example, if you do not need to watch for changes on a model or viewmodel object, the $scope object is totally useless and litters the whole controller.

 ```